Badge 1

 For those individuals currently on Probation or Parole and who are required to meet with their Probation/Parole Officers, most counties are not requiring these meetings be done in person and most PO’s are conducting their check-in meetings over the phone.
 If you are currently on Probation or Parole, it is important that you stay in touch with your PO to avoid potential incarceration for absconding from supervision.

 The effect of Coronavirus on the court system and the practice of Law is in flux.
-However, we the experienced legal professionals at Klein Burdett & Associates are still assisting clients remotely, either over the phone or via video chat.
+However, we the experienced legal professionals at Ellis B. Klein & Associates are still assisting clients remotely, either over the phone or via video chat.
 We plan to continue our high level of service through this crisis.

 If you are charged with a crime or a traffic offense, please give us a call at 800–536–0501 and one of our experienced lawyers will be happy to give you a detailed free consultation.
 We would be happy to answer all of your questions and we will even quote you a fee and a flexible payment plan right over the phone.